 The BHS has a commitment to the health, safety and wellbeing for candidates, assessors and all others involved in assessments, as underpinned in the BHS Health and Safety Policy.

-This statement outlines the procedures in place to maintain health, safety and wellbeing for candidates, assessors, horses and all others involved in BHS Assessments.
+This statement outlines how we maintain health, safety and wellbeing for candidates, assessors and all others involved in BHS Assessments.